slowernews/hamster-system/README.md

 ===
 ###How to navigate through your notes:

-- I only use 1 *permanent* desktop shortcut to navigate through my notes:
+- I only use one *permanent* desktop shortcut to navigate through my notes:

         Shortcut to NOTES cloud synced folder